1 Rebooting Your Future

 To following sections give a bit more detail on the differences outlined in table 1.2.

-1.12.1 Your future is flexible
+1.12.1 Your Future is Flexible

 Nobody knows what the future holds so your future is flexible.
 This means you can choose your own three personal P’s : Pace, Place and Pathway: (George and Pettifer 2022)